Finishing Strong:

 Supporting Student and Teacher Motivation and Focus in Term 4

-School holidays have just finished and you and the students at going back to school.
-There may be mixed feelings of joy, relief, excitement, fatigue or dread returning to the daily routine and with only one term to go everyone may already be counting down the days until the next school holidays.
-It is not uncommon that motivation and attention tend to fluctuate, and you may be asking; How will we survive another 10 weeks?
+School holidays have just finished, and students are returning to school.
+There may be mixed feelings of joy, relief, excitement, fatigue, or dread about getting back to the daily routine.
+With only one term to go, everyone may already be counting down the days until the next school holidays.
+It is common for motivation and attention to fluctuate during this time.
+You might be asking, "How will we survive another 10 weeks?"

 Why Motivation Dips in Term 4